NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT: Conclusions

 \section{Conclusions}

-The main results of our paper are as follows. \begin{itemize} \item General formulae for the relation of QCD RG evolution matrices at LO and NLO between two different operator bases{, given in eq.~}\eqref{GeneralAB}. \item General formulae for the relation of QCD one-loop and two-loop anomalous dimension matrices between two different operator bases{, reported in eq.~\eqref{LONLOgamma}.} \item The two-loop QCD ADMs for $\Delta F=2$ operators in the JMS WET basis and in the SMEFT Warsaw basis.
+The main results of our paper are as follows. \begin{itemize} \item General formulae for the relation of QCD RG evolution matrices at LO and NLO for $\Delta F=2$ Wilson coefficients between two different operator bases{, given in eq.~}\eqref{GeneralAB}. \item The relation of QCD one-loop and two-loop anomalous dimension matrices between BMU and JMS bases reported in \eqref{LONLOgamma} and JMS and SMEFT bases in eq.~\eqref{JMS-SMEFT}. \item The two-loop QCD ADMs for $\Delta F=2$ operators in the JMS WET basis and in the SMEFT Warsaw basis.
 They are given in {eqs.~}\eqref{eq:gammaJMS}-\eqref{eq:gammaJMScomp3} and eq.~\eqref{JMS-SMEFT}. \item Master formulae for QCD RG evolution matrices for the Wilson coefficients of $\Delta F=2$ operators in the SMEFT Warsaw basis at the NLO were derived.
 They are given in eq.~\eqref{eq:USMEFTFINAL}. \item Generalization of these formulae to include top Yukawa effects at the one-loop level. \end{itemize} {These findings allow for a general and scheme-independent QCD analysis of non-leptonic $\Delta F=2$ processes in the SMEFT and WET at NLO.} In a given UV completion in which the Wilson coefficients have been calculated at a NP scale $\muNP$, our master formulae allow to calculate them at the $\muEW$ scale.
 The inclusion of NLO QCD corrections in the RG evolution in the WET from the hadronic scale $\muLow$ to the electroweak scale $\muEW$ allows a correct matching of Wilson coefficients to the matrix elements calculated by lattice QCD (LQCD) or other non-perturbative methods sensitive to renormalization scheme dependences.
 The use of the JMS basis on the other hand allows to generalize this formula to the SMEFT, because in this basis the tree-level matching of SMEFT {onto} WET \cite{Jenkins:2017jig} and the one-loop matching \cite{Dekens:2019ept, Aebischer:2015fzz} are known.

 The main messages from the numerical analysis in Section~\ref{sec:3a} are as follows: \begin{itemize} \item The NLO QCD corrections to the $\Delta F=2$ RG evolution matrices within WET are substantial. \item The NLO QCD corrections to the $\Delta F=2$ RG evolution matrices within SMEFT are small, in the ballpark of a few percent. \item Even smaller are top-Yukawa effects if only $\Delta F=2$ operators are included in the analysis. \end{itemize}